-The loan and amounts due to joint ventures are unsecured, non-interest bearing and repayable on demand.
+The loan from a related party is unsecured, non-interest bearing and repayable on demand.

-27. PROVISION
+26. PROVISION

 A provision is recognised for costs expected to be incurred to reinstate office or clinic premises to its original state at the end of the lease term.